uio-bmi/IN-BIOSx000/index.md

 The information below is preliminary, and some of it has not been updated since 2020.

-Note: For previous editions of the INF-BIO9121 and INF-BIO5121 course in 2013-2017, check out [this website](http://inf-biox121.readthedocs.io).
-For previous editions of the IN-BIOS5000 / IN-BIOS9000 course please see the [2018](https://in-biosx000.readthedocs.io/en/2018/) and [2020](https://in-biosx000.readthedocs.io/en/2020/) versions.
+Note: For previous editions of the IN-BIOS5000 / IN-BIOS9000 course please see the [2018](https://in-biosx000.readthedocs.io/en/2018/) or [2020](https://in-biosx000.readthedocs.io/en/2020/) websites.
+The course was not held in 2019 and 2021.
+For previous editions of the INF-BIO9121 and INF-BIO5121 course, please see the [2013](https://wiki.uio.no/projects/clsi/index.php/INF-BIOX120_H13), [2014](https://wiki.uio.no/projects/clsi/index.php/INF-BIOX121_H14), [2015](https://inf-biox121.readthedocs.io/en/2015/), [2016](https://inf-biox121.readthedocs.io/en/2016/) or [2017](https://inf-biox121.readthedocs.io/en/2017/) website.
+The 2012 version did not have a dedicated available website.

 ## Introduction

-This is the webpage for the fall 2022 edition of the credited courses [**IN-BIOS5000**](http://www.uio.no/studier/emner/matnat/ifi/IN-BIOS5000) (master level) and [**IN-BIOS9000**](http://www.uio.no/studier/emner/matnat/ifi/IN-BIOS9000) (Ph.D. level) offered by the Department of Informatics and the Department of Biosciences at the University of Oslo (UiO) and funded by [**NORBIS**](https://norbis.w.uib.no/genome-sequencing-technologies-assembly-variant-calling-and-statistical-genomics-2/).
+This is the webpage for the fall 2022 edition of the credited courses [**IN-BIOS5000**](http://www.uio.no/studier/emner/matnat/ifi/IN-BIOS5000) (MSc level) and [**IN-BIOS9000**](http://www.uio.no/studier/emner/matnat/ifi/IN-BIOS9000) (PhD level) offered by the Department of Informatics and the Department of Biosciences at the University of Oslo (UiO) in collaboration with external contributors.
+It is partially funded by the [**NORBIS, the national research school in bioinformatics, biostatistics and systems biology**](https://norbis.w.uib.no/genome-sequencing-technologies-assembly-variant-calling-and-statistical-genomics-2/).

-This course consists of two weeks, of lectures and practicals, and a final take-home exam with oral presentation and questioning.
+This course consists of two weeks of lectures and practicals, and a final home exam with oral presentation and questioning + a final digital written exam.

 ## Audience

 The course is open for master and PhD students at UiO, as well as to PhD students registered through the NORBIS national research school.
 To earn credits for the course, PhD students from other institutions than UiO must obtain the status as a [visiting PhD candidate](https://www.mn.uio.no/english/research/phd/educational-component/visiting-phd.html) at the UiO Faculty of Mathematics and Natural Sciences.
-Applications may be submitted starting 15 June 2022 and must be submitted within 1 August 2022.
+Applications may be submitted starting 15 June 2022 and must be submitted by 1 August 2022.

 ## Location